eProsima/Fast-DDS-docs/docs/advanced.rst

 =======================

-This mechanism is based on a client-server discovery paradigm, i.e. the metatraffic (message exchange among participants to identify each other) is centralized in one or several server participants (left figure), as opposed to simple discovery (right figure), where metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.
+This mechanism is based on a client-server discovery paradigm, i.e. the metatraffic (message exchange among participants to identify each other) is managed by one or several server participants (left figure), as opposed to simple discovery (right figure), where metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.